In this article

 The one-liner everyone's repeating

-Moritz Petersen reduced the whole thing to six words, and that's the version people keep resharing.
+Moritz Petersen reduced the whole thing to a single line, and that's the version people keep resharing.

 What's next